-- 7.3.
-By the end of primary school, pupils will know: - 7.3.1.
-That for most people, the internet is an integral part of life and has many benefits. - 7.3.2.
+- 7.3.1.That for most people, the internet is an integral part of life and has many benefits. - 7.3.2.
 About the benefits of rationing time spent online. - 7.3.3.
-The risks of excessive time spent on electronic devices. - 7.3.4.
-The impact of positive and negative content online on their own and others' mental and physical wellbeing. - 7.3.5.
+The risks of excessive time spent on electronic devices. - 7.3.4.The impact of positive and negative content online on their own and others' mental and physical wellbeing. - 7.3.5.
 How to consider the effect of their online actions on others. - 7.3.6.
 How to recognise and display respectful behaviour online. - 7.3.7.
-The importance of keeping personal information private. - Why social media, some computer games and online gaming, for example, are agerestricted. - 7.3.9.
-That the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health.
+The importance of keeping personal information private. - 7.3.8.
+Why social media, some computer games and online gaming, for example, are agerestricted. - 7.3.9.That the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health. - 7.3.10.

-- 7.3.10.
 How to be a discerning consumer of information online, including understanding that information (inclusive of that from search engines) is ranked, selected and targeted. - 7.3.11.
 Where and how to report concerns and get support with issues online.